 COVID-19 and quarantine may be stressful for people.
-Visit the Los Angeles County Department of Mental Health's COVID-19 webpage and the 211LA webpage 211la.org/resources/subcategory/mental-health for local resources to help with mental health & wellbeing concerns.
-Guidance and resources, including information on crisis hotlines, are also available on the CDC webpage Coping with stress.
+Visit the Los Angeles County Department of Mental Health's COVID-19 webpage and the 211LA webpage 211la.org/resources/subcategory/mental-health for local resources to address mental health & wellbeing needs and concerns.
+In addition, guidance and resources, including information on crisis hotlines, are also available on the CDC webpage Coping with stress.

 LA County residents have free access to Headspace Plus.
-This is a collection of mindfulness and meditation resources in English and Spanish.
-It also has movement and sleep exercises to help manage stress, fear, and anxiety related to COVID-19.
+This is a collection of mindfulness and meditation resources in English and Spanish, as well as movement and sleep exercises to help manage stress, fear, and anxiety related to COVID-19.

-If you need to speak with someone about your mental health, contact your doctor or the Los Angeles County Department of Mental Health Access Center 24/7 Helpline at (800) 854-7771.
-This number is available 24/7.
-You can also text "LA" to 74174.
+If you need to speak with someone about your mental health, contact your doctor or the Los Angeles County Department of Mental Health Access Center 24/7 Helpline at (800) 854-7771, which is also available 24/7.